dotnet/docs/docs/spark/what-is-spark.md

 ### Executors

 Each executor, or worker node, receives a task from the driver and executes that task.
+The executors reside on an entity known as a cluster.

 ### Cluster manager